Food Banks need your help

 Food Banks provide emergency food support to people in crisis.
 The food they offer is to stop people going hungry when they cannot afford to feed themselves or their families.
 A food crisis can happen for a number of reasons: redundancy, benefit delays, sudden illness or bereavement.

-During Covid-19, the unexpected is happening to more people in greater numbers.
+Over the past year, the unexpected has happened to more people in greater numbers.
 Local food banks need your help.

 Ways to Help your local food bank